my13ootleg/adobe-ip-block-hosts/README.md

 Overwrite the hosts file.

+## Use without overwriting the hosts file
+The hosts file can be additioned to rather than overwritten.

+1. open the file C:\Windows\system32\drivers\etc\hosts with a code editor such as VSCode.
+2. Add to the last line.

 ## CAUTION
 Back up your hosts file before using it.
 Updating the hosts file may result in incorrect activation of your Adobe license.